voa2000/react-app-101/README.md

 ## Step 2.
 To install nodeJS

-Go to https://nodejs.org/en/ download and install the LTS version for your envirnment
+Go to https://nodejs.org/en/ download and install the LTS version for your envirnment Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.

 ### These application are going to be installed using commandline.
 -  Windows - Commandline